De Trafford baronets: Background

 "Hamo de Mascy was the youngest son of William de La Ferte-Mace, viscount of the powerful Belleme (Bellamy) family of Normandy.
 William's oldest son was Baron Mathieu de La Ferte Mace.
 His middle son was Sir Hugue de Macey.
 All three sons were present at the Battle of Hastings in 1066, and as a result were awarded land grants in England.
 At Hastings, Mathieu's rank was Baron, Hugue's rank was knight, and Hamo served as Mathieu's squire and commanded a force of 70 archers.
 Mathieu who commanded a force of 80 knights was killed in battle shortly after Hastings, in Shropshire.
-Hamo received Mathieu’s grants in Chesire and founded the Mascy (Massey) family.
+Hamo received Mathieu's grants in Cheshire and founded the Mascy (Massey) family.
 The seat of his holdings was the village of Dunham and his family lived at Dunham-Massey Hall.
 His title was Baron de Dunham.
 Massey was made one of the eight Barons of Chester, closest to Sir Hugh d’Avranches, Earl of Chester (also known as Hugh Lupus, Hugh de Gross).
 Hamo had been named the Baron of Dunham, seated at Dunham-Massey Hall in 1066, located about 4 mi from Trafford Manor.

 Following the defeat of Sir Hamo de Masse, the Earl of Chester, Sir Hugh d’Avranches, gathered his armies and began to lay waste to the lands of those who fought against Masse.
 Sir Hugh d’Avranches, the 1st Norman Earl of Cheshire was the maternal-nephew of King William and cousin of Hamo.

 "In the bitter cold winter of 1069-70, north-east of Stockport, d’Avranch destroyed Chester, the second major city of the north, with its ancient trade links to Dublin.
 His army destroyed communities, dispossessed the people and laid waste to the countryside so that there was no support for the people fighting against him.
 Those Saxons of the eastern plain of Cheshire who were not killed fled westward for safety, leaving most of the east of Cheshire desolate for many years.
 The Domesday Book of 1086 recorded the wasted 'manors' along his route from York to Chester and Shrewsbury".

 It is estimated that 75% of the population of Anglo-Scandinavians were killed or dispossessed in the harrying of the North.
 In 1086, Yorkshire and the North Riding still had large areas of waste territory.
 The Domesday Book entries indicate waste as est or hoc est vast (it is wasted) for estate after estate; in all a total of 60% of all holdings were waste.
 It states that 66% of all villages contained wasted manors.
 Even the prosperous areas of the county had lost 60% of its value compared to 1066.
 Only 25% of the population and plough teams remained with a reported loss of 80,000 oxen and 150,000 people.